Skip to main content

 Green Hydrogen = Green Future?

 In the global debate on sustainable energy and decarbonization, green hydrogen, produced using electricity from renewable energy sources, has become a focal point.
 Its potential as a clean and versatile energy carrier has sparked intense debate and interest.
 In today's episode of the Bosch Hydrogen Expert Talk, Carola Ruse, Senior Vice President Business Unit Electrolyzer Solution at Bosch, faces the importance of PEM electrolysis and technological advances for the future hydrogen market.
-She explains how PEM electrolysis works and discusses the conditions which need to be created for hydrogen to be produced on a global scale.
+She explains how PEM electrolysis works and discusses the conditions which need to be created for scaling global hydrogen production.

 YouTube